idavis/idavis.github.io/_posts/2019-08-07-building-custom-root-filesystems.md

 ## Debootstrap

-[debootstrap](https://wiki.debian.org/Debootstrap) is a systems tool which installs a Debian based system into a subdirectory on an already existing Debian-based OS.
+[debootstrap](https://wiki.debian.org/Debootstrap) is a system tool which installs a Debian based system into a subdirectory on an already existing Debian-based OS.
 This allows us to create a base (minimal) distribution from which to grow our `rootfs`.
 Since we are building for a foreign architecture, we also need some supporting utilities.

 ```bash
 # Install dependencies